A Nitsche method for Navier--Stokes/generalized poroelasticity interface problems: Declarations

-AB was supported by the Ministry of Education, Government of India - MHRD.
+\textbf{Acknowledgments.} AB was supported by the Ministry of Education, Government of India - MHRD.
 NB received support from Centro de Modelamiento Matematico (CMM), Proyecto Basal FB210005.
-RRB received partial support by the Australian Research Council through the \textsc{Future Fellowship} grant FT220100496 and \textsc{Discovery Project} grant DP22010316.
+RRB received support from the Australian Research Council through the \textsc{Future Fellowship} grant FT220100496 and \textsc{Discovery Project} grant DP22010316, and from the Center of Advanced Study (CAS) at the Norwegian Academy of Science and Letters under the program \textsc{Mathematical Challenges in Brain Mechanics}.

+{\bf Data availability.} Data generated during the research discussed in the paper will be made available upon reasonable request.